posva/task-logger.sh/README.md

 ####Working loop

 When I talk about working loop I refer to the loop called once a task is launched.
-In the first version I was using `dot_working`, which can still be used by setting the variable `WORKING` to `dot_working` and `WORKING_END` to `true`.
+In the first version of I was using `dot_working`, which can still be used by setting the variable `WORKING` to `dot_working` and `WORKING_END` to `true`.
 By default the lib use `turning_circle` and `turning_circle_end`.
 Creating your own functions is easy.
 One is used for the loop (`while true; do